-Located directly across from Grand Central Terminal, 110 East 42nd Street, formerly known as the Bowery Banks Savings Building, is a 205,000 square foot building that rises 18 stories above midtown.
+Located directly across from Grand Central Terminal, 110 East 42nd Street, formerly known as the Bowery Banks Savings Building, is a 205,000-square-foot building that rises 18 stories above Midtown.
 This property’s distinctive sandstone and brick façade, created in 1923 by famed architects York & Sawyer, has been carefully restored to its original design.
-The building’s grand entrance includes an Italian Romanesque ceiling adorned with stunning blue and yellow mosaic tiles depicting the heavens.
-The exterior and lobby, along with the world famous Cipriani event hall, have been designated as a Landmark by New York City.
-Re–engineered to 21st century standards, the building is Wired Certified Gold and features an emergency generator for life safety as well as an in-building parking garage with elevator access to the lobby.
-110 East 42nd Street, 2013 winner BOMA Operating Office Building of the year, is truly a distinct New York address.
+The building’s grand entrance includes an Italian Romanesque ceiling adorned with stunning blue and yellow mosaic tiles.
+The exterior and lobby, along with the world-famous Cipriani event hall, have been designated as a Landmark by New York City.
+Re–engineered to 21st century standards, the building is Wired Certified Silver and features an emergency generator for life safety.
+The 2013 BOMA Operating Office Building of the year winner is truly a distinct New York address.

 Built in 1923, 110 East 42nd Street is the first of York & Sawyer’s many distinguished designs to incorporate a massive public hall into a tall building.
 The building features numerous eclectic details that reflect the skill of Louis Ayres, the project’s design partner, at dramatizing the activity of the modern city through historic association.
 Echoing the form of a tenth-century Italian church, the major element of the base is the deeply-cut arched banking room entranceway.
 The facade is finished in a dramatic polychrome treatment incorporating pink granite colonnettes, green marble spandrels, and a red pantile roof.